lotrekagency/mapo/docs/components/fields/FileField/README.md

 # FileField

-This component is made to simplify Many To Many associations.
-With this component you can modify an array selecting items from a list of checkboxes.
+This component is made to enhance [v-file-input](https://vuetifyjs.com/en/components/file-inputs/).
+The main upgrade from the vuetify component is the ability to maintain and show the url of the current saved file.

 ## Props